 This is the third level of the Master Beekeeper program.
 The beekeeper must master the journeyman level before taking the master level.
 A Master beekeeper should be able to function as a sideline or commercial beekeeper.
 In addition to the general aspects of beekeeping, the individual will also demonstrate knowledge in such areas as bee biology, the business aspects of beekeeping, honey and bee-related judging, bee behavior and other specialty areas.

 Must have 3 additional years of beekeeping experience at Journeyman level.

 Must complete 10 units of public service work in beekeeping. click here for the Public Service Form

-Must demonstrate competence in at least six of the following :
+Master Level Requirements - Must demonstrate competence in at least six of the following :

 1. Liquid (Extracted) Honey: Demonstrate expertise in the production of extracted honey by winning a first or second place in an authorized honey competition.
 Authorized competitions include state fairs, competitions at state, regional, or national beekeeping meetings, and similar activities.